AndyButland/UmbracoMapper/ReadMe.md

 **DefaultValue** (object) - If provided, sets a default value for a property to be used if the mapped value cannot be found.

+**Ignore** (bool) - can be added to a field and if set to true, it will not be mapped and retain it's default or previously set value

 ### BaseNodeViewModel

 Class representing an Umbraco node that can be used as the basis of any page view models in the client product.